balena-io-experimental/meetbot/README.md

 1. Validating audio input of attendees minus the awkward silence.
 2. Recording chat transcript.
 3. Recording voice caption transcript.
+4. Chat commands to resend transcripts for folks joining late.
-4. Auto-recording meetings.
+5. Auto-record meetings.
+6. Auto-join meetings using Google Calendar API.
-5. Saving it all to Google Docs for easy sharing!
+7. Saving it all to Google Docs for easy sharing!

 And, many more features.